First Published: 12 Jan 2019

 How to get there: Walk 2min from Central MTR Station, Exit G (Google Maps)

 Sang Kee remains a local favourite thanks to its creamy congee and generous fillings — don’t forget the youtiao (fried dough fritters)!
 Noodles are also sold in the afternoon, but we recommend keeping your eyes on the porridge-y prize.

-How to get there: Walk 1 min from Shueng Wan MTR Station, Exit A2.
+How to get there: Walk 1min from Sheung Wan MTR Station, Exit A2 (Google Maps)